Introduction

 Testing Procedures

-The HbA1c test done by a point of care machine in a doctor's office may be less accurate than one that is drawn from a venous sample and processed in a laboratory.
-Typically, the results can vary by different laboratories by as much as 0.5%.
+The HbA1c test performed using a POC machine in a clinic may be less accurate than one drawn from a venous sample and processed in a laboratory.
+Results can differ by as much as 0.5% between different laboratories.

 The HbA1c test should be performed using an NGSP-approved method.